-Operation Reinhard was the code name given by the Germans to the three death camps of Treblinka, Belzec, and Sobibor.
+Operation Reinhard was the code name the Nazis gave to the three death camps of Treblinka, Belzec, and Sobibor.
 Unlike Auschwitz-Birkenau and Majdanek, which were a combination of extermination and labor camps, the Operation Reinhard camps were purely extermination facilities.
 All three camps were located in southeastern Poland, close to major Jewish population centers and ghettos, such as Warsaw and Krakow.
 These camps were also easily accessible by train lines that ran to those population centers.
 The Operation Reinhard camps were under the authority of Odilo Globocnik, whose headquarters were in Lublin, Poland.
-Belzec was the first camp to be built, followed by Sobibor and Treblinka.
+Belzec was the first camp to be built, followed by Sobibor and finally Treblinka.
 Belzec was opened in March 1942; Sobibor opened in mid-April 1942; and Treblinka opened in July 1943.

 What was the method of murder in the three death camps?